 JANUARY TERM COURSES

-Every winter break, the Clive Davis Institute offers select courses for non-majors in music production and writing/history.
+Every winter break, the Clive Davis Institute offers courses for non-majors and visiting students.
 Students from NYU can register for our courses online via ALBERT, and anyone with a high school diploma can apply to become a visiting student!

 During this course, students will acquire an in-depth, theoretical and practical knowledge of Digital Audio Workstations using the industry standard Pro Tools software through a weekly, lab-based workshop.
 Each class will be a combination of lecture and immediate application.
 An emphasis will be placed on getting to know Pro Tools, getting inside Pro Tools, creating sessions, working with media in sessions, audio recording, audio editing, file management techniques, MIDI recording, editing techniques, mixing techniques, backups and stereo mix-down.

-To enroll, once you have accessed ALBERT find either REMU-UT 1020 or NCRD-UT 8520 for non-credit.
+To enroll, once you have access to Albert, the NYU registration system, find REMU-UT 1020 for-credit or NCRD-UT 8520 for non-credit.
 There is a lab fee for this course.

 In recent years, access to affordable audio recording equipment and software has given rise to a new breed of recording engineer and producer.
-While embracing new technology, this course challenges students to understand and apply the fundamental principles that form the basis of tried and true recording techniques, and to make informed decisions in each stage of the recording process.
-Through a series of lessons, hands-on exercises, and recording sessions, students will learn about the propagation of sound, microphone design and implementation, signal flow, basic signal processing, and contemporary recording techniques.
-Emphasis is placed on critical listening, preparation, class participation, and teamwork.
+Intuitive software design, plus short-cut “how to” videos and websites can make for rewarding early experiences for the DIY engineer, but those resources may only tell part of the story.
+A producer or engineer’s versatility and efficiency are often limited without a deeper understanding of the processes.
+This course aims to help students understand fundamental principles that form the basis of tried and true recording techniques, allowing them to make informed decisions in each stage of the recording process and, ultimately, make better recordings.
+Through a series of discussions, hands-on exercises, recording sessions, and projects, students will learn about the propagation of sound, microphone design and implementation, signal flow, basic signal processing, and fundamental recording and mixing techniques.
+Emphasis is placed on critical listening, preparation, class participation, professionalism, and teamwork.

-To enroll, once you have accessed ALBERT find either REMU-UT 1501 or NCRD-UT 8501 for non-credit.
+To enroll, once you have access to Albert, the NYU registration system, find REMU-UT 1040 for-credit or NCRD-UT 8540 for non-credit.
 There is a lab fee for this course.